-Female genital mutilation is ritual removal of part or all of the clitoris and labia.
+Female genital mutilation is ritual removal of part or all of the external genitals.

-Female genital mutilation is practiced routinely in parts of Africa (usually northern or central Africa), where it is deeply ingrained as part of some cultures.
-Women who experience sexual pleasure are considered impossible to control, are shunned, and cannot be married.
+Female genital mutilation is practiced routinely in parts of Africa (usually northern or central Africa), where it is deeply ingrained in some cultures.
+Mutilation is also practiced in some parts of the Middle East.
+This practice is reportedly done because women who experience sexual pleasure are considered impossible to control, are shunned, and cannot be married.

 Female genital mutilation may be decreasing due to the influence of religious leaders who have spoken out against the practice and growing opposition in some communities.